skirtapaieo/development-101/02-software-development/frontend/react/react.md

 Overall, React's benefits lie in its performance optimizations, component-based architecture, intuitive syntax, and a vibrant community, making it a compelling choice for building modern, scalable, and user-friendly web applications.

 <br>

+## History of React changes

+React, since its inception, has undergone numerous changes and enhancements.

+- the virtual DOM was an innovation (2012) - and helped with performance, made the UI declarative, flexibility, made things easier to test and maintain
+- Introduction of Fiber (2017) - reconciliation algorithm that improved a lot of aspects
+- New Context API and lifecycle (2018) - with minor refactoring one could move to this new model
+- Introduction of Hooks (2019) - biggest shift in Reacts history - a new way to manage state- and side-effects in functional components
+- Concurrent mode (2022) - the rendering process is improve - ability to interrupt the rendering process
+- Server components - still experimental in 2023

+Here's a summary of major milestones and features introduced over the years:

+1. **Initial Release (2013):**

+   - Introduction of the Virtual DOM.
+   - Component-based architecture using class components.
+   - JSX for describing UI.

+2. **React 0.13 (2015):**

+   - Introduction of ES6 classes for defining components.

+3. **React 0.14 (2015):**

+   - Splitting React into two packages: `react` and `react-dom`.
+   - Introduction of stateless functional components.
+   - Improved support for server-side rendering with `ReactDOMServer`.

+4. **React 15 (2016):**

+   - Major changes in the underlying reconciliation algorithm.
+   - Introduction of the `PropTypes` library (extracted out of core React).
+   - Improved SVG support.

+5. **React 16 (Fiber, 2017):**

+   - Introduction of the new Fiber reconciliation engine.
+   - Better error handling using error boundaries (`componentDidCatch`).
+   - Return of arrays, strings, and numbers directly from component render methods.
+   - Portals for rendering children into different DOM subtree.
+   - `ReactDOM.createRoot` for concurrent mode (experimental).

+6. **React 16.3 (2018):**

+   - Introduction of the new Context API.
+   - Deprecation of lifecycle methods like `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate`.
+   - New lifecycle methods: `getDerivedStateFromProps` and `getSnapshotBeforeUpdate`.

+7. **React 16.6 (2018):**

+   - Introduction of `React.memo` for memoizing functional components.
+   - Introduction of `React.lazy` for lazy-loading components.
+   - New static contextType for easier context usage in class components.

+8. **React 16.8 (2019):**

+   - Introduction of Hooks, which brought state and lifecycle methods to functional components.
+   - Hooks like `useState`, `useEffect`, `useContext`, etc., became available.

+9. **React 17 (2020):**

+   - Introduction of the new JSX Transform.
+   - No major developer-facing features but made it easier to upgrade React itself.

+10. **Concurrent Mode (Experimental as of my last update):**

+- A set of features making React apps more responsive by rendering component trees without blocking the main thread.
+- Introduction of `useTransition` and `useDeferredValue` hooks.

+11. **Server Components (Experimental as of my last update):**

+- Allows rendering React components on the server and sending them to the client, combining smooth interactivity with server rendering's benefits.

+Throughout its development, React has also consistently focused on improving performance, reducing bundle size, and enhancing developer experience with tools like React DevTools.

+It's worth noting that the React ecosystem and community have also grown in parallel, with innovations in state management (like Redux, MobX, Zustand), routing (React-Router, Next.js), static site generation (Gatsby, Next.js), and more.